 God’s space, not ours

-In our early years, we were dependent upon the hospitality of others who opened their homes, buildings or churches for our use.
-That’s probably a big part of what fuels our desire to open up our building space to others community groups who share our vision and values.
+In our early years, we depended upon the hospitality of others to open their homes, buildings, or churches for our use.
+That’s probably a big part of what fuels our desire to open up our building space to others who share our vision and values.
 (After all, it’s not really “our” building, it belongs to God!)
-Over the years, a whole range of groups have used this space, including: Free Spirit Riders, Narcotics Anonymous, FdL Piano Teachers Association, Habitat for Humanity, Cub Scouts, a Special Needs 4-H Club, Gamblers Anonymous, a Community Marriage Initiative, a developing congregation, etc.
+Over the years, a whole range of groups have met here, including: Recovery Groups, FdL Piano Teachers, Habitat for Humanity, FdL Historical Society, Teens Encounter Christ, (TEC), Cub Scouts, 4-H Clubs, and even a developing congregation, etc. We have also hosted several piano recitals, baby showers, wedding showers, and birthday parties!

 Things to know